Things to consider when writing your will as an LGBTQIA+ person

 Write a will from home

 Prefer to speak to someone directly?
-Make a will via telephone and get it delivered to your door with the UK’s #1 will experts.
+Make a will via telephone and get it delivered to your door with the UK’s #1 will specialists.

 Your will can only cover what happens after you die